thprachives/terminalguardrtsd/README.md

 ## Tasks to Do Next

-- **Expand the regex library** present in `config.yaml` to cover more secret types and reduce false negatives.
+- **Expand the regex library** present in `config.yaml` to cover more secret types and reduce false negatives.    //done
-- **Develop a dashboard** for real-time monitoring, alert visualization, and audit log analysis.
+- **Develop a dashboard** for real-time monitoring, alert visualization, and audit log analysis.     //done
 - **Work on additional use cases** beyond emails, such as file operations, database queries, cloud CLI commands, and more MCP tools integration.
+//no need
 ---

 ### Key Features